tasks/docs/docs/themes.md

 Tasks offers many options for customizing the appearance of the app

-**NOTE: some features described here require Tasks v8.2, which is currently rolling out to the Google Play Store**

 ### Theme

 You may select one base theme from the following list: